-Information regarding psychologist fees, rebates, how the mental health care plan works, requirements of a referral letter to psychologist, appointment booking process, cancellation and other policies.
+Information regarding your attendance and regular session times, psychologist fees, how medicare gives rebates, checklist for a valid referral letter to psychologist, communication, appointment booking process, covid-19, cancellation and other policies.

 Process for bookings with psychologist in Hawthorn : you can request an appointment with Bita by using the confidential request form.
 You can volunteer to obtain a formal referral after we have confirmed an appointment time.

 Communication and inquiries

 All electronic data and other will be handled according to the Australian government regulations, business Victoria and best practice guidelines for private practice psychologists in Australia.

 I am unable to respond to text messages or discuss private and sensitive patient information using text or email due to privacy and confidentiality laws.
 The best and easiest way to reach me is to request a confidential appointment by using the secured appointment form, and say a few words about your problem or request.

 I do not charge additional overheads such as costs usually associated with using a receptionist, which keep my consultation fees lower.
 This means that all communication is directly with myself, and inquiries are managed by following APS best practice guidelines (such as informed consent processes).
 It is expected that any inquiry, request or question regarding your treatment, appointment, or administrative matters are brought with you to your booked session time.